nadermohasan/Programming-Fundamentals/README.md

 ---

+Source: www.programmingadvices.com

 ### 💡 Note
 - The course **"SOLID Principles"** is an additional course in the roadmap.
-- Dr. Abdu Hadhood recommends taking this course **after completing OOP**.
+- Dr. Mohamed Abu Hadhood recommends taking this course **after completing OOP**.